Alpaca84/Multi-Agent-Intelligent-Warehouse/DEPLOYMENT.md

 ## Deployment Options

-### Complete Setup Guide
+### Complete Setup Guide (Jupyter Notebook)

 For a comprehensive, step-by-step setup guide with automated checks and interactive instructions, see:

 📓 **[Complete Setup Guide (Jupyter Notebook)](notebooks/setup/complete_setup_guide.ipynb)**

 This interactive notebook provides:
-- Automated environment validation
+- ✅ Automated environment validation and checks
-- Step-by-step setup instructions
+- ✅ Step-by-step guided setup with explanations
-- Interactive API key configuration
+- ✅ Interactive API key configuration (NVIDIA, Brev, etc.)
-- Database setup and migration guidance
+- ✅ Database setup and migration automation
-- User creation and demo data generation
+- ✅ User creation and demo data generation
-- Backend and frontend startup instructions
+- ✅ Backend and frontend startup from within the notebook
+- ✅ Comprehensive error handling and troubleshooting
+- ✅ Service health checks and verification

 **To use the notebook:**
 1. Open `notebooks/setup/complete_setup_guide.ipynb` in Jupyter Lab/Notebook
 2. Follow the interactive cells step by step
 3. The notebook will guide you through the entire setup process

+**Note:** This is the same notebook mentioned in the [Quick Start](#quick-start) section above.
+It's the recommended approach for first-time users.

 ## Post-Deployment Setup